Bear and Breakfast

 Bear and Breakfast is a 2022 management sim video game developed by Romanian studio Gummy Cat and published by Armor Games.
-It was released on 28 July 2022 for Microsoft Windows, with a Nintendo Switch version released on 15 September.
+It was released on the 28th of July 2022 for Microsoft Windows, with a Nintendo Switch version released on September 15th of the same year.
+The PlayStation version was released on December 12th 2023.
 The game follows the exploits of Hank, a bear who opens a bed and breakfast.
 Its gameplay mixes elements of classic management games with narrative passages and branching dialogues.

 Bear and Breakfast was met with mixed reviews by critics, who praised its art style, atmosphere and characters, but criticized its restricting gameplay and pacing.

 Gameplay

 In Bear and Breakfast, the player controls Hank, a bear who comes into possession of a dilapidated bed and breakfast which he must fix and operate in order to cater to human clients.
 The purpose of the game is to maximize guest satisfaction by building and decorating various rooms and facilities.
 As the game progresses, so do the demands of guests, with wealthier and more sophisticated clients requiring larger and better furnished rooms.

 The game consists of around a dozen areas which can be unlocked by completing quests and advancing the main story.
 Other mechanics employed by the game include resource management, crafting, and a card-based cooking minigame.